mendix/docs/content/en/docs/refguide/modeling/resources/data-sets/oql/oql-subqueries.md

 ## 1 Description

-A subquery is a nested SELECT query inside a SELECT query.
+A subquery is a nested SELECT query inside certain clauses of a SELECT query.
 Subqueries can be used in a:

 * `SELECT` clause
 * `FROM` clause